10 Tips to Master a Lunch Interview

 - Arrive early and check to see if your interviewer has already arrived.
 If not, wait in the lobby in a place where they will be able to see you easily.
 Never wait in the bar that type of setting is unprofessional.

-- Sit up straight and try to take small bites to avoid awkward pauses between questions, but do allow some time to pass because you can use it to think of answers to all the questions.
+- Sit up straight and try to take small bites to avoid awkward pauses between questions, but do allow some time to pass because you can use it to think of the answers to the questions.

 - Neatly fold your napkin and place it next to your plate when you are finished.